-- a) for the main plan for drilling and well activities for development well: deadline for PDO, cf. Guidelines to the plan for development and operation of a petroleum deposit (PDO) and plan for installation and operation of facilities for transport and for utilisation of petroleum (PIO) Chapter 5.13, - b) for programmes for exploration and appraisal drilling activities: nine weeks before start-up with a requirement for consent as mentioned in Section 25, literas a and b, as well as litera d if the facility is used to carry out drilling or well activities, cf. Section 26, Number 2, litera a, - c) for general plans for drilling and well activities: monthly, - d) for programmes for temporary or permanent plugback of exploration or development wells in the event of labour disputes: within four days after notification is given of collective resignation in labour disputes as mentioned in Section 39, - e) for final reports on technical drilling experiences, including experiences with permanent plugging and abandonment, and on HSE experiences following completed drilling and well activities: no later than three months after the activity ends, cf. NORSOK D-010 Chapter 4.10. - f) for information about plans for drilling activities that require more than one (1) relief well, cf. Section 86, second subsection, of the Activities Regulations: no later than three months before planned start-up of the activity.
+- b) for programmes for exploration and appraisal drilling activities: nine weeks before start-up with a requirement for consent as mentioned in Section 25, third subsection, literas a and b, as well as litera d if the facility is used to carry out drilling or well activities, cf. Section 26, fifth subsection, litera a, - c) for general plans for drilling and well activities: monthly, - d) for programmes for temporary or permanent plugback of exploration or development wells in the event of labour disputes: within four days after notice of the final extent of the collective work stoppage is given in labour disputes as mentioned in Section 39, - e) for final reports on technical drilling experiences, including experiences with permanent plugging and abandonment, and on HSE experiences following completed drilling and well activities: no later than three months after the activity ends, cf. NORSOK D-010 Chapter 5.10 and 5.11. - f) for information about plans for drilling activities that require more than one (1) relief well, cf. Section 86, second subsection, of the Activities Regulations: no later than three months before planned start-up of the activity.

-Reporting drilling and well activities
+Re Section 38 Reporting drilling and well activities